DevOpsDSM/workshop-cloudflare-access-2020-10-28/README.md

 # workshop-cloudflare-access-2020-10-28

-This codebase was used to demo Cloudflare Access
+This codebase was used to demo Cloudflare Access.

+_NOTE_: we assume you have a cloudflare account and at least one zone setup already.

 ## Server Setup